-6. John Paul Landing Park A fairly new installment near Katy Hockley and West Rd., local fisherman have said it's a great place to get bites, and great if you want to take the kids, too.
+Located near Katy Hockley and West Road, area fisherman have said John Paul Landing Park features great place to get bites, and great if you want to take the kids, too.

 A bit of a departure from Katy, but worth the drive if you have the time.
-Located near 249 in nearby Cypress.
+Check out the Kickerillo-Mischer Preserve located near 249 in nearby Cypress.